 African elephants migrate seasonally and live in matriarchal family herds.
 Adult male elephants, called bulls, typically fly solo outside of mating season.
 However, you can sometimes stumble upon a bachelor group while on safari.
 Bulls usually leave their mothers’ herds between the ages of 10 and 19.

 The largest land mammals, elephants can eat 300 to 400 pounds a day!
 But they never eat meat.
 Elephants are herbivores who stick to a strict diet of bamboo, grass, bark, roots, and leaves.

 You can tell African elephants from other species because their ears are the shape of Africa.
-Their other notable feature, trunks, have between 40,000 and 60,000 muscles!
+Their other notable feature, trunks, have up to 40,000 muscles!

 Elephants are currently facing several threats.
 Poachers target the majestic animals for their meat and ivory, habitat loss is leading to population fragmentation, and human-elephant conflict is on the rise.
 Fascinatingly, some younger generations are evolving as tuskless.
 Scientists believe the phenomenon is a response to poaching.
 However, the change could have a catastrophic effect on the species because they use tusks for myriad tasks, including digging and gathering food.

 Click here to learn more about African elephants, which drink up to 50 gallons of water a day!